-This video is from the Kikopup Youtube channel, and Kikopup has lots of other fun videos which will help you train your dog without any force.
+You can watch the four paws on the floor approach on the Kikopup Youtube channel, and Kikopup has lots of other fun videos which will help you train your dog without any force.

 We strongly recommend this clicker solution to your jumping up problem.
 Let us know if you have any other suggestions or questions about the method.

 If you would like to find out more about how dogs think and learn, and to improve your ability to influence your dog in many different ways, check out my ebook: How to Win at Dog Training

 How to stop your dog jumping up was originally published in October 2011.
 It has been completely revised, expanded, and updated.